Browser does not support script.

 Awarding institution King's College London

 Visit our admissions webpages to view our English language entry requirements.

-Bachelors degree with 2:1 honours degree (or international equivalent) in computer science, or information technology.
+Bachelors degree with 2:1 honours (or international equivalent) in Computer Science or Software Engineering.

 We may lower entry qualifications for students with substantial relevant work experience.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £50 applies.
 Your application will be reviewed by an admissions tutor and we aim to respond to applications within four to six weeks, although this may take longer during busy and holiday periods.